US cases now most in world, US capital sees more infections

 Washington, D.C., confirmed 36 new cases Thursday, raising its total to 267.
 The district is under a state of emergency, its major attractions like the Smithsonian museums and National Zoo closed and White House and Capitol tours cancelled.
 Police have blocked off streets, bridges and traffic circles to prevent crowds coming to see Washington’s blooming cherry blossom trees.

 The stay-home order for India’s 1.3 billion people threw out of work the backbone of the nation’s economy — rickshaw drivers, fruit peddlers, cleaners and others who buy food from whatever they can earn in a day.
-The government announced a 1.7 trillion rupee ($22 billion) economic stimulus package to deliver monthly rations to 800 million people.
-In some places, people got rice rations from police, and aid groups were working to expand their reach.
+The government announced a $22 billion stimulus to deliver monthly rations to 800 million people.

+In some parts of India, people got rice rations or bank deposits from local authorities, and aid groups were working to expand their reach.
+The nation’s vital and massive train system was also halted, and jobless workers are now attempting to walk hundreds of miles to their home villages from India’s major cities.

 Deaths from COVID-19 have surpassed 24,000, more than a third of them in Italy, according to a Johns Hopkins University tally.
 The U.S. had about 1,300 deaths, almost a quarter of them in New York City, where hospitals are overwhelmed.